UT-Austin-RPL/amago/README.md

 export AMAGO_WANDB_ENTITY="wandb username"
 ```

+Example `wandb` training logs for each example coming soon.

 1. **Regular MDPs (Classic Gym)**

 Many popular benchmarks are MDPs and can be treated as a simple special case of the full agent.
 Toggling *off* memory, goal-conditioning/relabeling, and multi-episodic resets reduces AMAGO to a regular off-policy actor-critic like you've seen before.
 This is mainly meant to be an ablation to test the impact of memory.
 However, AMAGO is a stable variant of [REDQ](https://arxiv.org/abs/2101.05982)/[CRR](https://arxiv.org/abs/2006.15134) with improvements like "multi-gamma" training that are especially useful in sparse reward environments.
 See `examples/01_basic_gym.py` for an example.